Comparing ATS (ATS) and Its Competitors

-ATS (NYSE:ATS – Get Free Report) is one of 22 public companies in the “General industrial machinery,” industry, but how does it contrast to its peers?
-We will compare ATS to similar businesses based on the strength of its risk, institutional ownership, earnings, analyst recommendations, valuation, profitability and dividends.
+ATS (NYSE:ATS – Get Free Report) is one of 160 publicly-traded companies in the “Specialty Industrial Machinery” industry, but how does it compare to its peers?
+We will compare ATS to similar companies based on the strength of its earnings, dividends, risk, valuation, profitability, analyst recommendations and institutional ownership.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for ATS and its peers, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for ATS and its peers, as provided by MarketBeat.com.

 |Sell Ratings